2023 FIFA Women's World Cup bids: Official bids

+Australia and New Zealand joint bid

-No men's or women's FIFA World Cup has been hosted by two or more countries in different confederations.
-Asia has hosted the tournament twice, in 1991 and 2007, both in China.
-Oceania has never hosted the tournament.
+No men's or women's FIFA World Cup had been hosted by two or more countries in different confederations.
+Asian countries have hosted the tournament twice, in 1991 and 2007, both in China.
+Countries from Oceania have never hosted the tournament.

 In 2017 it was first announced that the Australian Government was funding a feasibility study to host the 2023 Women's World Cup.
 Further funding was put into the bid in early 2018 by Federal Minister for Sport Bridget McKenzie as the government confirmed they were pledging an extra A$4 million for it.
 The bid was officially launched on 29 October 2018 with the campaign slogan "#GetOnside".
 Australia unveiled its logo and slogan: "Limitless" launched on 8 July 2019.

 Before their hosting of the 2015 FIFA U-20 World Cup, New Zealand officials expressed interest in bidding for the hosting rights of the 2023 FIFA Women's World Cup.
 FIFA's director of tournaments, Colin Smith, called New Zealand a "major contender" to host the Women's World Cup should it bid.
 On 25 February 2019 New Zealand Football announced that it will put forward to bid for 2023.

 The two countries announced that they would submit a joint bid on 12 December 2019.
 The combined bid with the slogan "AsOne" featured 13 stadiums in 12 cities, with the opening match to be played at the Eden Park in Auckland, and the final to take place at Stadium Australia in Sydney.

-CONMEBOL
+Colombia

-South America has never hosted the tournament.
+South American countries had never hosted the tournament.
 In 2016 the Colombian Football Federation indicated an interest to formalize the candidacy of Colombia as host country.
 Colombia previously hosted the 2011 FIFA U-20 World Cup and the 2016 FIFA Futsal World Cup.
 One of the requirements to host the World Cup was to have a national women's league, and in 2017 the Colombian Women's Football League played its first season.
 On 26 January 2019, Colombian President Iván Duque Márquez indicated that he had every intention of applying for Colombia to host the 2023 Women's World Cup.